gryf/mc_adbfs/README.rst

 Configuration
 =============

-You can use configure behaviour of this plugin using ``.ini`` file located under ``$XDG_CONFIG_HOME/mc/adbfs.ini`` (which usually is located under ``~/.config/mc/adbfs.ini``), and have default values, like:
+You can configure behaviour of this plugin using ``.ini`` file located under ``$XDG_CONFIG_HOME/mc/adbfs.ini`` (which usually is located under ``~/.config/mc/adbfs.ini``), and have default values, like: